 But true to form, these front line soldiers had a mission = to capture the resources of the DEI islands and the Allied POWs were more of a hindrance than a help.
 So the POWs were most often gathered into ever larger groups and discarded.
 Most of the US POWs spent time in various places on Java as until the Japanese authorities commandeered the barracks of the Dutch Tenth Bicycle Corps (aka the Bicycle Camp) as the primary prisoner storage area.
 While they treated the POWs with disdain and continued to use them as laborers, the survivor accounts state that these combat troops were rather distant and benign in their interaction with the POWs.

 After a few months into their captivity, while still at the Bicycle Camp, a change of the guards took place and for the rest of their ordeal the Allied POWs were guarded and controlled by designated units consisting of “second tier” Japanese officers and NCOs supervising Korean guards.
 It is these Koreans and to a lesser extent their Japanese cadre that the POWs describe as the ones who treated them the harshest.
 The Koreans themselves were in an ‘interesting’ and somewhat awkward position.
 Their country had also capitulated and essentially became a colony of Japan in 1910.
 Needing manpower, the Japanese conscripted the Korean men as another type of auxiliary soldier known as ‘heiho’.
 But they were never considered true ‘warriors’ and the Japanese never trusted nor expected them to fight for the Emperor.
 Hence, their role as prisoner guards.
 In the same sense, the Japanese officers and NCOs assigned to this duty were also viewed as lower status than the combat troops and their ‘failings’ were what resulted in the deepest levels of deprivation and humiliation of the Allied POWs.
+Survivor accounts repeatedly speak of the IJA soldiers in charge of these camps as drunks and psychopaths.
 Once again, even though these units were specifically formed as prison guards, they apparently received no training what so ever as to the ‘rights’ of POWs.
 The ever-present Bushido code didn’t allow for POW ’rights’ and asserted the ‘superiority’ of the lowliest ranking Korean soldier over any and all Allied POWs despite their (former) rank.

 That brings us to the two other groups of soldiers that the POWs encountered.
 Futamatsu describes in detail the roughly 5000 troops who made up the actual Railway Engineer units that built the TBR and another 5-6000 troops who supported them.
 This latter group were administrative, transport, medical and other support (non-combat) troops.
 The POWs themselves rarely encountered or interacted with these units.
 With a few notable exceptions, the POWs and the engineers had little direct contact or interaction.
 For the most part, the engineers set the daily tasks for the POWs to accomplish such as moving a specific amount of earth to build a portion of an embankment.
 The Korean guards would them drag the ‘kumis’ or work parties out to the site and supervise their work.
 Once set by the engineers, the ‘mission’ of the guards was to get the POW-laborers to accomplish that task.
 And they took their ‘mission’ seriously.
 This is where the ‘bashings’ and other humiliations most often occurred.
 The overall deprivations – lack of adequate food, shelter, medical supplies – were the result of the inability of the support troops to accomplish their stated mission to support the building of the TBR in as short a time as possible.